 How much do Nurse Anesthetists make today?
 This page will show all the information you need about a Nurse Anesthetist CRNA salary scale – average salaries, highest paid cities, states and industries.
 For a more detailed breakdown of the figures for any particular state – you can go to the Nurse Salary by State page.
 Here you can get an in depth look at Your own state figures.

-We also have a main Nurse Anesthetist Guide – lots of information for anyone considering becoming a CRNA and now a detailed guide for Nurse Anesthetist Training programs.
+We also have a main Nurse Anesthetist Guide – lots of information for anyone considering becoming a CRNA and now a detailed guide for CRNA Schools and Training Programs.

 Similar in ways to Nurse Practitioners – CRNA’s are APRN’s Advanced Practice Registered Nurses who have taken advanced degrees – specializing in anesthesia and tested and certified by the National Boards of Certification and Recertification of Nurse Anesthetists (NBCRNA).

 The U.S. Average Nurse Anesthetist Salary is $169,450

 The latest figures show that the average annual salary for a CRNA working in the United States is around $169,450 which works out as $81.47 per hour, $3,258 per week and $14,120 per month.
 Nurse Anesthetist wage scales are amongst the highest paid to nurses in the US – thanks in part to the level of training they have to go through and the responsibility their duties entail.

 A Registered Nurse can expect an average salary of $73,550 compared to a CRNA salary of $169,450.
 Check out our Nurse Salary by state page for a side by side look at the average nurse salary across several specialist nursing careers.